 - Writing sample: A substantive piece of writing, no fewer than three typed pages (1500-1700 words), which demonstrates your academic writing ability.
 You may submit a paper you wrote for a past undergraduate or graduate course.

 - Letters of recommendation: Two letters of recommendation from former professors or supervisors in a relevant field who can testify to your potential as a graduate student in this program.

 - GRE scores: Applicants whose GPA is lower than 3.0 (in the undergraduate major or in prior graduate coursework) must submit a score for the Graduate Record Examination (general test only).

 - Evidence of English language proficiency: International students whose first language is not English must submit evidence of English language proficiency.
 GVSU accepts scores from the Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS), among others.
+The minimum score of 80 on TOEFL-iBT or 6.5 on IELTS is required.
+We recommend that students applying to the M.A.-A.L. program score 20 or higher on each subtest of TOEFL-iBT (reading, writing, listening, and speaking).
 Consult the program director concerning other tests that may be accepted.

 The practicum (ENG 679) is a three-credit course that provides students with hands-on experience in the field.
 In addition to field placements arranged by the program, students may propose their own practicum sites, with prior consultation and approval of the instructor.